 Wedding Light Painting Photograph at Landmark Center

-Just one week later, during Branden & Janna’s beautiful Landmark Center wedding reception, Joannie and I took our newlyweds across the street into Rice Park.
-We photographed them in front of the large fountain with Landmark Center in the background.
+Just one week later, we were at Branden & Janna’s beautiful Landmark Center wedding.
+Joannie and I took our newlyweds across the street into Rice Park.
+We photographed them in front of the large fountain with Landmark Center as the background.

 Light Painting Wedding Photography 101